 But since that’s not an option, I’m sticking with some serious comfort food therapy instead, starting with a big batch of slow-braised short ribs.

-To get really amazing braised short ribs, you want to choose richly marbled meat, which is one of reasons I love Ontario Corn Fed Beef for this dish.
-All that lovely fat will keep the meat tender and moist, for that wonderfully comforting melt-in-your-mouth texture that a proper braise should have.
+The trick to making really amazing braised short ribs is to choose richly marbled meat.
+That’s one of reasons I love Ontario Corn Fed Beef for this dish.
+All that lovely fat keeps the meat tender and moist, giving it that wonderfully comforting melt-in-your-mouth texture that a proper braise should have.

 For this particular version, I’ve borrowed inspiration from Korean cuisine in a few ways.